CDMcGwire/othnell/src/pages/magic/energeia.md

 # {{ $frontmatter.title }}

-The art of directing kinetic and potential energy in its many forms.
+The arte of directing kinetic and potential energy in its many forms.
 For instance, concentrating thermal energy to ignite a flame or dispersing it to freeze an object, stopping a charging bull in its tracks by redirecting its momentum into the practitioner's surroundings, or sparking a bolt of lightning.